Elora Gorge Fishing – A Guides Advice And Tips

 Water temperatures over 68F / 18C are when trout become inactive and it’s also when the trout can be stressed out when hooked and they can even die.

 Anglers fishing the Elora Gorge will find fast water stretches, shallow water, and some big deep pools and the brown trout will be in all of those spots.
-Even some of the biggest brown trout can be caught in water less than knee-deep.

 Fishing The Elora Gorge

-The Elora Gorge below the high level bridge – Taken by the guides at A Perfect Drift Guide Company
+The Elora Gorge below the high-level bridge – Taken by the guides at A Perfect Drift Guide Company

 The best methods for Brown trout fishing in the Elora Gorge are Float fishing, Fly fishing, and spin fishing with lures.

-Fly fishing is often the most popular method for fishing the Grand rivers.
+Fly fishing is often the most popular method for fishing the Grand River.
 Flies like nymphs and streamers are great to get down to the big brown trout.
 I like Pheasant tail nymphs, Caddis Patterns, Isopods, and cranefly nymphs like the Walts worm.

 The Elora Gorge has a lot of aquatic insects so dry fly fishing on the surface can be great at times.
 Flies Like the Elk Hair caddis, the Usual, the Mark Brown, and the Adams are good choices, but for the more serious anglers, it’s best to match the hatch and use a grand river hatch chart.